salex-asto/Betelgeuse-NC/README.md

 # Data

-All data to run the individual scripts should be within the respective /data/folders.
+All necessary data are provided.

 # How to run